Efficient Quantum Network Communication using Optimized Entanglement-Swapping Trees: Model, Problem, and Related Works

 \softpara{Formulating Node Constraints.} Consider a swapping tree $\T \in \bigcup_i \T_i$ over a path $P$.
 For each link $e \in P$, let $R(e, \T)$ be the \eps rate being used by \T over the link $e$ in $P$.
 Let us define $R_e = \sum_\T R(e,\T)$, and let $E(i)$ be the set of edges incident on $i$.
 Then, the node capacity constraint is formulated as follows.

-Also, the memory constraint is that for any node $i$, the memory available in $i$ should be more than $2x + y$ where $x$ is the number of swapping trees that use $i$ as an intermediate node and $y$ is the number of trees that use $i$ as an end node.
+\tqbl{The above comes from the fact that to generate a single link \eps over $e$, each end-node of $e$ needs to generate $1/(\gp^2 \ep^2 \php)$ photons successfully, since each photon (from each end-node) has a generation success of \gp and a transmission success rate of \ep, and the optical-BSM's success probability over the two successfully arriving photons is \php.
+Note that $1/\gt$ is a node's total generation capacity.} Also, the memory constraint is that for any node $i$, the memory available in $i$ should be more than $2x + y$ where $x$ is the number of swapping trees that use $i$ as an intermediate node and $y$ is the number of trees that use $i$ as an end node.